Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

             See :ref:`diancie`

             - Purchase the **Pink Diamond**
-            - Capture 30% of all Fairy type |Pokemobs|
+            - Capture 30% of different Fairy type |Pokemobs|
             - Craft & then right-click the **Legendary Spawner**
             - Must be placed on a **Hills** biome or any biome tagged as ``#minecraft:is_hill``